Rise up and gather round for a ranking (and review) of all 115 songs from Def Leppard’s original studio albums!

 You can read an in-depth Def Leppard greatest hits comparison here (includes a song chart) which highlights the song list differences between the band’s greatest hits compilations and explains which Def Leppard best-of release is (or isn’t) worth owning.

-Or instead of purchasing or downloading select releases or individual songs, you can enjoy Amazon’s Music Unlimited streaming service (30-day free trial available here) or Apple’s streaming service Apple Music (free trial available here).
+Or instead of purchasing or downloading select releases or individual songs, you can enjoy Amazon’s Music Unlimited streaming service (try it out here) or Apple’s streaming service Apple Music (free trial available here).

 Def Leppard Songs Ranked: Final Thoughts